jcrites/web-terminal/docs/structured-data.md

 | `b.txt` | `file` | `4567` | `2021-02-02`|
 | `d` | `directory` | `8901` | `2022-03-03` |

-WebTerminal's shell and UI will provide powerful general capabilities for working with structured data, similar to Nushell.
-(See [Nushell: Working with Tables](https://www.nushell.sh/book/working_with_tables.html)).
-However, whereas Nushell renders data using ASCII characters, WebTerminal will generally render them with HTML.

 ### The need for Semantic Data

-Although WebTerminal is capable of displaying any raw structured data, we believe the default experience must be more intelligent.
-Given the data above, we seek for WebTerminal's default display experience to be something like:
+Although WebTerminal is capable of displaying any raw structured data, [similar to Nushell's table handling](https://www.nushell.sh/book/working_with_tables.html), we believe the default experience must be more intelligent.

+Given the JSON data above, WebTerminal's default display experience will be something like:

 | name | type | size | modified |
 | --- | --- | --- | --- |